otavioabreu27/RustSpatial/README.md

 ## Summary

-Rust implementation of Geographic and Vetorial structures and operations.
+Rust native implementation of Geographic and Vetorial structures and operations.
 Focused on memory and thread safety and multithread processing.

 ## Features